-A non-normative appendix gives representative values of attenuation and chromatic dispersion which can be taken as basis for the design of concatenated optical fibre links in accordance with the guidelines outlined in Supplement 39 to ITU-T G-series (see clause 8.12.1).
-The same appendix gives an indication of the maximum link length at various channel bit rates allowed by different values of polarization mode dispersion ( $PMD_Q$ ).
+Appendix I (non-normative) contains information about fibre link attributes used for the system design of concatenated optical fibre links in accordance with the guidelines outlined in Supplement 39 to the ITU-T G-series (see clause 8.12.1).
+This same appendix gives an indication of the maximum link length at various channel bit rates allowed by different values of polarization mode dispersion $(PMD_Q)$ .